ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 certificate.
-A client MAY use information from the SVCB record for "dns://resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver is also a private address (such as those defined in {{!RFC1918}}).
+A client MAY use information from the SVCB record for "dns://resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver is also a Private IP (such as those defined in {{!RFC1918}}).
 This approach can be used for DoT or DoH.

-In order to refer the user to an Encrypted Resolver with a public IP address, the Unencrypted Resolver MUST return a CNAME that aliases `_dns.resolver.arpa` to `_dns.$HOSTNAME`.
+In order to refer the user to an Encrypted Resolver on a Public IP, the Unencrypted Resolver MUST return a CNAME that aliases `_dns.resolver.arpa` to `_dns.$HOSTNAME`.
 If the client receives such a CNAME, it MAY proceed with name-based discovery for `$HOSTNAME` ({{encrypted}}), subject to the above TTL limit.
-Clients MUST NOT connect to an Encrypted Resolver on a public IP address without TLS authentication.
+Clients SHOULD NOT connect to an Encrypted Resolver on a Public IP without TLS authentication.

 Resolvers that support authenticated discovery ({{authenticated}}) can also support